 In a majority of strains, CBGa turns into CBDa before becoming THCa.
 Breeds with rare, still underappreciated genetics, do not have a CBD path.
 Genetics and ultimately enzymes exist in these rare varieties that can quickly turn cannabigerol directly into tetrahydrocannabinol.
 Certain Phenotypes of GSC, for example, can carry this unusual trait.

-This list of effects is certainly worth exploring to understand how each compliments and compares to CBD.
+This list of effects is certainly worth exploring to understand how each compliment and compares to CBD.

 Beyond an Introduction